-Coach Melissa Daiello is back to coach her third season with Team Challenge Connecticut!
-She has been running avidly for over 7 years and loves the atmosphere that surrounds all races, especially local races.
+Coach Melissa Daiello is back to coach her fourth season with Team Challenge Connecticut!
+She has been running avidly for over 8 years and loves the atmosphere that surrounds all races, especially local races.
 She has learned that the best part of a race is the journey; taking a look around and enjoying the run and the people around you!
 Coach Melissa has had Crohns for most of her adult life and her sister has UC as well.
 Last year, she was grateful to be able to run as a participant with the amazing Team Challenge CT team at the Napa to Sonoma Half Marathon and then went on to train our incredible Las Vegas team this past fall.
 Coach Melissa is ready to listen, motivate and encourage everyone to the finish line and is so excited to be working with TC this season!
 Coach Melissa lives in South Windsor with her husband, rescue dog and 3 rescue cats.
 She is working toward her Masters in Environmental Science and can be found regularly at the gym.

 Team Challenge National Head Coach Dave’s DECEMBER TIP

 If you're planning on running or walking a summer half-marathon in 2015, the time to start training is NOW!
 The most important thing you'll need to get started is a good pair of training shoes, and the most important feature of a running or walking shoe is how it fits YOUR foot.
 Don't worry what the Olympic Champion wears, and don't think about what color the shoe is; the only things that matter are how the shoes fit on your feet and how they fit your personal biomechanics.
 (Of course if the shoes fit your personal biomechanical needs AND come in Team Challenge orange and blue, well that wouldn't be a bad thing!)

 Q: I’m not currently running or walking more than a mile or two at a time a few days per week.
 How will I be able to finish a half-marathon?